 - Recognize the pupil's mother tongue and ensure every opportunity is taken to boost the pupil's self-esteem and confidence. - An EAL pupil will be closely monitored, supported and encouraged to take an active part in the life of the school. - Extra support for EAL can be provided by our staff during break times, after school and on the weekends.
-This must to be agreed by the parents of the pupil - Delegation of EAL support through assignment of mentor the current liaison for pupils in supporting literacy deficiencies: Hasnain Ali - After-school support through literacy booster and tutoring - An EAL pupil can request additional time in completing his homework, coursework and exams.
-This must be discussed and agreed in advance therefore teachers, pupils and parents are all aware and the examination boards can be notified and requested to give additional time.
+This must be agreed upon by the parents of the pupil - Delegation of EAL support through mentor assignment the current liaison for pupils in supporting literacy deficiencies: Mohammed Qasim. - After-school support through literacy booster and tutoring - An EAL pupil can request additional time to complete his homework, coursework, and exams.
+This must be discussed and agreed upon in advance, so teachers, pupils, and parents are all aware.
+The examination boards can be notified and requested to give additional time.